OnShift/onshift.github.io/_posts/2017-08-16-Refactoring-with-ReactJS-testing.md

 The rest of the Karma configuration is standard base layout using PhantomJS for DOM container.

 # Tests

 Before exploring the unique utilities that we have used let's dive into a basic render test.
-We expect that you either have worked with Mocha/Chai before or would follow the following link for common documentation here: [mocha.js](https://mochajs.org/#getting-started) You will find link to Chai assertion framework a bit deeper into the page of the link included.
+We expect that you either have worked with Mocha/Chai before or can follow [mocha's _Getting Started_ documentation](https://mochajs.org/#getting-started) You will find more information on the Chai assertion framework included in mocha's documentation.

 {% highlight javascript linenos %}
 import { renderComponent, expect } from '../../test_helper.jsx';
 import FailureBanner from '../../../jsx/failureBanner.jsx';